sanchezz03/AnalyzeFunction/README.md

 # AnalyzeFunction
-lab2(exercise3) analyze function in python
+lab2(exercise3) analyze function in python using the formula Grapsa.